barryceelen/sublime-wpcs-whitelist-flags/README.md

 4. Type `WPCS whitelist flags` and press <kbd>Enter</kbd> to install it.

 ## Changelog

+### 1.0.8
+- Update README.md
+- Shorten snippet description to only show the sniffer rule to ignore
+- Add .gitignore

 ### 1.0.7
 - Use the `// phpcs:ignore` format in stead of the deprecated `// WPCS: ...` flags